-- Turn the SELECT knob to scroll through an alphabetical list of available menu functions, as documented in the Menu Functions section (page.28). - Tap the \bigcirc SELECT knob to select a function. - Most functions have a parameter which can then be changed with the SELECT knob.
-Those functions all start with the symbol on the display. - Tap the SELECT knob again to exit the function. - Tap MENU again to exit the menu. - Some menu items are toggle functions.
-The parameter changes automatically every time you tap the SELECT knob.
+- Turn the SELECT knob to scroll through an alphabetical list of available menu functions.
+See page 38, for a complete list of Menu functions with descriptions. - Tap the \bigcirc SELECT knob to select a function. - Most functions have a parameter which can then be changed with the S SELECT knob.
+Those functions all start with the Symbol on the display. - Tap the \bigcirc SELECT knob again to exit the function. - Tap MENU again to exit the menu. - Some menu items are toggle functions.
+The parameter changes automatically every time you tap the ☉ SELECT knob.